fxckgfw/shadowsocks-wiki/Why is My Question not Answered?.md

 If your question satisfies the following below:

-1. We have already answered the same question before
+1. Has been already answered many times before
 2. Provides very little information (OS, env, steps to produce, etc)
-3. Does not look like a bug or a feature request
-4. Looks like your own problem, i.e. lack of Linux knowledge
+3. Looks like your own problem, i.e. lack of Linux knowledge
-5. Seems to take a great amount of time to teach you something
+4. Seems to take a great amount of time to teach you something

-We may simply ignore your question.
-Because every day there're HUNDREDS of questions like this, which we don't have time even just to reply hey, please improve your question or we can not answer it!
+Other people may simply ignore your question.
+Because every day there're HUNDREDS of questions like this, people are getting bored even just to reply hey, please improve your question or we can not answer it!

 What should you do?

 1. Take a look at [Troubleshooting](https://github.com/clowwindy/shadowsocks/wiki/Troubleshooting)
 2. [STFW](http://en.wiktionary.org/wiki/STFW)
-3. If it is just a question, post the question to forums or mail lists.
+3. If it is just a question, post the question to forums or mail lists rather than the issue tracker.
 4. Provide [enough information](https://github.com/clowwindy/shadowsocks/blob/master/CONTRIBUTING.md).
-4. Try to think how can you make it easier for others to answer your question.
+4. Try to think how can you make it easier and fun for others to answer your question.